 Captured in photographs and various movie stills, actress-writer Manjinder exudes a quiet accomplishment.
-Have the pleasure of watching, or better yet, additionally talking with her and this crescendos into a near impossible brilliance.
-For a start, she is currently playing Dr Kam Karimore on ITV’s much loved, iconic crime-drama Midsomer Murders, as a central, recurring character, often pictured as such between the two lead constables Chief Inspector John Barnaby (Neil Dudgeon) and Detective Sergeant Jamie Winter (Nick Hendrix), breaking down a professional barrier arguably more significant than glitz-deep Hollywood.
+Have the pleasure of watching, or better yet, actually talking with her and this crescendos into a near impossible brilliance.
+For a start, she is currently playing Dr Kam Karimore on ITV’s much loved, iconic crime-drama Midsomer Murders, as a central, recurring character, often pictured as such between the two lead constables Chief Inspector John Barnaby (Neil Dudgeon) and Detective Sergeant Jamie Winter (Nick Hendrix), breaking down a professional barrier that's arguably more significant than that of glitz-deep Hollywood.
 The first Asian female to appear on the national emblem of a programme, she is the face of cultural diversity organically woven into the idyllic – historically symbolic - English countryside.

 Tell us more about your role on Midsomer Murders?
 What’s it been like; what makes the experience particularly special for you?

 Kam is a forensic pathologist who came into the series very confident and eager.
 She is fascinated by her world and so incredibly committed.
 She’s also a strong female character who claims her place, but has playfulness about her.
 She liked to wind up the former detective a little bit.The writers do an amazing job.
 The episodes are about 2 hours long, and can stand alone.
 The show stays very rich plot-wise, with about 5 or 6 different people who could be the culprits.
 We’ve also got an exciting cast, including guest appearances from greats such as Sally Phillips.

 You’ve had a range of deep and challenging roles.
 How do you research beforehand?